 Source: Startup Soiree

-Just like no man is an island, no startup can run on it’s own.
-We all rely on the tools of the internet to not only get us started, but keep us up and running.
+Just like no man is an island, no startup can run on its own.
+We all rely on the tools of the internet to not only get us started but keep us up and running.
 StartUp Soiree gave us the opportunity to discuss the tools we use most and love best.

 We’re all busy.
-It’s hard to fit in the things we want to do, let alone the things we don’t want to do *cough cough exercise*.
-I found that if I “pay” myself to exercise, I’m much more likely to do it.
-I’m not talking about putting a dollar in a jar every time I run past (not two) the cookie jar, but rather fitting it into my day as a whole – making it a priority much as I would an important meeting with a client.
+It’s hard to fit in the things we want to do, let alone the things we don’t want to do *cough cough exercise.* I found that if I “pay” myself to exercise, I’m much more likely to do it.
+I’m not talking about putting a dollar in a jar every time I run past the cookie jar, but rather fitting it into my day as a whole – making it a priority as much as I would an important meeting with a client.

 Negative feedback, much like bad hair days and live musicals on NBC, are bound to happen.
 Everybody experiences this at some point in their career, but not everyone knows how to properly handle the situation.
 Consider your chops unbusted after reading about our smart ways to bounce back after negative feedback.

-The way we feel about Slack could probably best be described with the heart eye emoji.
+The way we feel about Slack could best be described with the heart eye emoji.
 We absolutely love Slack and use it every single day.
 So when I read an article (a PUBLISHED article) that stated Slack doesn’t have salespeople, I lost it.
-Not only so they have a sales team, but read all about how they’re rockin’ it.
+Not only do they have a sales team, but read all about how they’re rockin’ it.